symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 put back, otherwise the resulting addresses wouldn't specify the locale they refer to.
 To do so, ``MultilangPage`` uses the already mentioned ``getStaticPrefix()`` implementation.

+Exemplifying: An incoming request for ``contact`` would be prefixed with ``/cms/simple`` basepath, and the storage would be queried for ``/cms/simple/contact/``.
+However, in a multilanguage setup, the locale is prefixed to the URI, resulting in a query either for ``/cms/simple/en/contact/`` or ``/cms/simple/de/contact/``, which would require two independent entries to exist for the same actual content.
+With the above mentioned approach, the ``locale`` is stripped from the URI prior to ``basepath`` prepending, resulting in a query for ``/cms/simple/contact/`` in both cases.

 Routes and Redirections